 Some labs will be conducted individually, while others will be conducted in small groups.
 If the assignment does not specify otherwise, a lab is to be conducted individually.
 Specific requirements will be listed in the assignment or on the associated course website.

 Lab reports and other assignments must be submitted at or before the specified time on the specified due date.
 Late assignments will generally be penalized by 10% of the maximum grade for every business day or part of a business day they are late.
-Certain assignments, normally homework assignments, may not be accepted late, particularly if the solution was given in class.
+Certain assignments, normally homework assignments, may not be accepted late, particularly if the solution was given.
 Certain time-critical assignments, especially demos and homework in certain classes, will be penalized at double or triple the normal rate.
 Assignments may not be accepted after 11 P.M. on Friday of week 10.

 Regular attendance is a foundational element of academic success and attendance will be recorded at various times throughout the quarter.
 You should check with me if you need to miss class for any reason so that we can ensure that you have a plan to stay up to date on the material.